McLane Creek

 McLane Creek is a stream in Thurston County in the U.S. state of Washington.
 It enters Puget Sound at the southern end of Mud Bay in Eld Inlet.
 Several trails maintained by the Washington State Department of Natural Resources are available year-round for public hiking use.

 History

 McLane Creek was named after William McLane, a pioneer settler and territorial politician.
 In the early 20th century, Mud Bay Logging Company operated a timber harvesting railroad along the creek.

 In 1999, ashes of Kurt Cobain were scattered in McLane Creek by his daughter.

 Approximately 36 acre at the mouth of McLane Creek at Eld Inlet was purchased via a grant under Capitol Land Trust in 2025.
 The land is part of a conservation easement and an overall effort to expand a protected area of shoreline and estuaries at the inlet; the addition expands the inlet protected area to 450 acre.

+The area is also known for its annual salmon run, when salmon return to McLane Creek each autumn to spawn, attracting visitors to the creek's viewing areas.